info@bostonislamicseminary.org

 Where will classes by taught?

-The program will be fully virtual/remote for the next MIRL cohort (class starting in Fall 2023).
+The program will be fully virtual/remote for the next MIRL cohort (whose classes start in Fall 2024).

 Can the program be completed remotely online?

-Yes, the program is currently offered completely online, with some mandatory in-person retreats, trips, and programs for participants to attend.
+Yes, the program is currently offered completely online, with some mandatory in-person retreats and other programs for participants to attend.

 Can I work full-time and be a full-time student?